Students and staff gathered Friday on the NE Agora Patio for the “Detect to Protect” breast cancer awareness event.

 Upon arrival, students were greeted by pink ballons.
 Various stations were set up for students to paint pumpkins, make bracelets, learn how to detect lumps and to eat pizza, popcorn and cupcakes.

-Administrative Assistant for Student Activities Orilesha Bowles works closely with the counseling center and Health and Human services.
+Administrative Assistant for Student Activities Orilesha Bowles works closely with the counseling center and Health Services Department.
 She said they worked together to collaborate on the event.

 “I love the cause, I love supporting breast cancer and getting awareness out,” Bowles said.
 “Plus, pink is my favorite color, so I feel right at home with pink.”